Free State Club Rules

 General Conduct and Information

-- All members must display the current FSA transmitter ribbon on their transmitters.
+- All members must display the current FSA transmitter ribbon on their transmitters or have a current ID on their person.

 - Fuel tank overflow must be contained.
 No fuel shall be allowed to overflow onto the grass.